SEO strategy

 Result snapshot: stronger qualified traffic and more predictable conversions.

-Local conversion workflow for Why business owners need search engine optimization (SEO)
+Local conversion workflow for SEO for business owners

 When Why business owners need search engine optimization (SEO) is aligned with a conversion workflow, readers know exactly what to do next.
 Make the CTA obvious and remove friction so Indiana buyers can contact you fast.